 File annual return (GSTR-9): An annual summary return consolidating your full-year activity.
 Mandatory for businesses above ₹2 crore turnover; optional for smaller businesses.

 The GST portal is free to use — and for applicants with clean, straightforward documents, it works reasonably well.
 Where first-time applicants consistently run into difficulty is with document formatting, HSN/SAC code selection, Aadhaar authentication issues, and responding to officer queries after submission.
-To complete your GST registration, complete your application with Jaagruk Bharat.
+To verify your GSTIN, complete your application with Jaagruk Bharat.

 Jaagruk Bharat has facilitated services for over 500,000 citizens across India.
 Our team handles the entire process: document checklist review, portal form completion, correct HSN/SAC code mapping, submission, ARN tracking, and handling any clarification notices from the GST officer.
 Your GSTIN in 48 hours, completely online, no office visit required.